Social Media Freedom

 Even after working an eight-hour day, exercising, and going through my daily routine, I still find myself on my phone for hours on social media.
 Just like most people, I love using social media for inspiration in all aspects of my life; this includes recipes, workouts, travel, home decor, and hobbies.
 While I do think social media is a great way to connect and gather inspiration from people all over the world, I find myself feeling disconnected sometimes and exhausted, and I believe everyone needs a little social media freedom because the burnout from it is so real.

-More recently, in the past three years or so, I’ve taken several steps to find balance and development and maintain a healthy relationship with social media platforms.
+More recently, in the past three years or so, I’ve taken several steps (and some social media breaks!) to find balance, develop, and maintain a healthy relationship with social media platforms.
 I wanted to share some of the steps and tips I used over the past few years that have helped me and might help you check in with yourself and your relationship with social media.

-- Mentally check in with yourself and increase your self-awareness – this is a great step to understand your overall needs and wants
+- Mentally check in with yourself and increase your self-awareness – this is a great step to understanding your overall needs and wants

 - Take note of your screen time – iPhones and other smartphones usually have a way of monitoring the hours you spend using applications on your phone